magomezh/Instacart-Shopper/README.md

   </tr>
  </table>

-> ### Graph of Top Rules (group of items frequently bought together)
+> ### Graph of 10 Rules (group of items frequently bought together)

-Once we feed our model with a relative frequency rate, and provide it with the basket transaction data.
-It creates for us rules (or the combination of item sets) that have a higher value of support/frequency than the minimum threshold we provided.
+Once we fed our model with a relative frequency rate, and provided it with the basket transaction data.
+It created for us rules (or the combination of item sets) that had higher value of support/frequency than the minimum threshold we provided.

 ![Product Association Rules](Images/product_rules.png)